What is a Management Review Procedure?

 - Management responsibilities and the suitability of the various levels of responsibilities.

 - Management review inputs (refer below)

 - Customer feedback.

 - Risks and opportunities to improve.

-- Previous audit results and findings.
+- Previous external or internal audit findings.

 - Internal and external issues that affect the organization.

 - Objectives, targets and preventative actions.

 - Overall management team performance.

 Management review inputs can be described as resources such as people, materials, energy, information and finance that are put into a system to seek the desired output.